mkm17/SharePoint/docs/The_Language_Tool.md

 ```

-I used the following code to connect to the OpenAI API and get corrected text.
+I used the following code to connect to the OpenAI API and get translations for selected words.

 ``` javascript
  public async getTranslationsForWords(words: IWordToAnalyze[]): Promise<IWordToAnalyze[]> {